-If you have bought a new laptop running Windows 11, you must want to check the graphics card details to know whether it can handle your gaming or creative needs.
+If you have bought a new laptop running Windows 11, you would want to check the graphics card details to know whether it can handle your gaming or creative needs.
+It’s also important to know your Graphics Card in case you want to update your GPU drivers on Windows 11.
 You can check out the graphics card memory, along with the GPU temperature and the real-time performance of the graphics card.
-All of this information will help you gauge the capability of your GPU, so that when you are gaming or using an intensive program like a video editor, you will be aware of its limit.
-So on that note, let’s learn how to check your graphics card on Windows 11.
+All of this information will help you gauge the capability of your GPU so that when you are gaming or using an intensive program like a video editor, you will be aware of its limit.
+So on that note, let’s learn how to check your graphics card on Windows 11 in 2023.

 On Windows 11, you can easily find information about your graphics card from the Task Manager.
 You just need to open the Task Manager in Windows 11 and move to the “Performance” tab.
 Here is how to go about it: